 SBRT is safe and effective in HCC with early cirrhosis and may extend waiting time for transplant in patients who may not otherwise be immediate candidates.

-Keywords: Stereotactic body radiotherapy; hepatocellular carcinoma; Child-Pugh A; Cirrhosis; Hepatoma; Radiotherapy; Local control; Radiation
+Keywords: Stereotactic body radiotherapy; Hepatocellular carcinoma; Child-Pugh A; Cirrhosis; Hepatoma; Radiotherapy; Local control; Radiation

 © The Author(s) 2017.
 Published by Baishideng Publishing Group Inc. All rights reserved.